poke19962008/Metric-Converter-Module/README.md

 Metric Conversion module for SRM Search Engine

 ### Sample Queries
+- Temperature
   - convert 123celsius to fahrenheit
   - convert 123 celsius to fahrenheit
   - convert 123.123 celsius to fahrenheit
   - convert 123.123celsius to fahrenheit
   - 123 c to f
   - 123c to f
   - 123.123c to f